commeta/fast_io/README.md

 Utilizing the Linux kernel system cache helps speed up the process of searching for values in a file, especially if the file is frequently used or its size exceeds the size of RAM.
 This makes data reading more efficient and reduces the overall execution time of the function.

+### Read-Ahead

+Read-ahead is a method used by operating systems and file systems to increase the performance of reading data from a disk.
+The OS reads more data from the disk in advance than was requested by the application, anticipating that this data will soon be needed.
+This reduces the number of disk accesses and increases the speed of data reading.

+When reading data, read-ahead can be implicitly used through the mechanisms of the OS and file system when you make a request to read blocks of data from a file.
+The OS can preload data into the system buffer, accelerating access to subsequent blocks of data.

+### Disk Write Optimization

+Write-Back Caching: When writing data, it is first placed in a buffer (cache) in memory, rather than being immediately written to disk.
+Writing to the physical medium occurs later, at a more convenient time.
+This reduces the number of write operations to the disk, positively affecting both performance and the lifespan of the disk.

 ## Conclusion

 Fast_IO represents a significant advancement in PHP data file management, offering unparalleled speed, efficiency, and reliability for handling large volumes of key-value pairs.
 Its comprehensive feature set makes it an ideal choice for developers seeking to optimize their data-driven applications.